The Alberta Canola Producers Commission, founded in 1989, was the province’s first refundable checkoff producer organizations.

 Alberta Canola Producers Commission Regulations

 All commissions operating in Alberta are governed by the Marketing of Agricultural Products Act and Regulations.
-These regulations define the governance model specific to each commission and include such things as membership, regional representation, board of directors, nomination and election processes, meetings, mandate, check-offs, etc. Click on the links below to read ACPC’s regulations:
+These regulations define the governance model specific to each commission and include such things as membership, regional representation, board of directors, nomination and election processes, meetings, mandate, check-offs, etc. Click on the links below to read the Alberta Canola Produers Commission’s regulations:

 Alberta Canola Annual General Meeting & Resolutions